-- 5.1.
-The Localism Act 2011 requires local authorities to develop and make public their Pay Policy on all aspects of Chief Officer remuneration (including on ceasing to hold office), and also in relation to the "lowest paid" in the Council, explaining their Policy on the relationship between remuneration for Chief Officers and other groups. - 5.2.
-The provisions in the Localism Act 2011 which relate to Pay Policy statements only apply to employees directly appointed and managed by the Council. who appointed and managed by school Employees are Head Teachers/Governing Bodies are, therefore, not required to be included within the scope of Pay Policy statements.
+5.1.
+The Localism Act 2011 requires local authorities to develop and make public their Pay Policy on all aspects of Chief Officer remuneration (including on ceasing to hold office), and also in relation to the "lowest paid" in the Council, explaining their Policy on the relationship between remuneration for Chief Officers and other groups.

+- 5.2.
+The provisions in the Localism Act 2011 which relate to Pay Policy statements only apply to employees directly appointed and managed by the Council.
+Employees who are appointed and managed by school Head Teachers/Governing Bodies are, therefore, not required to be included within the scope of Pay Policy statements.
 This reflects the unique employment legislation position whereby school employees are employed by the local authority but decisions about the appointment and management of such employees are mostly discharged by Head Teachers/Governing Bodies, as appropriate.
-However, all Governing Bodies within Carmarthenshire (including Voluntary Aided Schools) have formally agreed to adopt the pay structure and associated terms and conditions of employment for all locally employed 'green book' staff.
-Teachers are employed under nationally agreed Teachers Pay and Conditions.
+However, all Governing Bodies within Carmarthenshire (including Voluntary Aided Schools) have formally agreed to adopt the pay structure and associated terms and conditions of employment for all locally employed NJC 'green book' staff.
+Teachers are employed under nationally agreed Teachers Pay and Conditions. - 5.3.
+This policy applies to all council employees, including Directors, Executive Directors and the Chief Executive, as well as fixed term and temporary employees and casual workers, with the exception of: - 5.3.1.
+Employees on teachers' pay & conditions and educational support staff (employed directly by the school) which has been developed by the Partneriaeth to comply with the requirements of the School Teachers Pay and Conditions (Wales) Document (STPC(W)D) and has been subject to consultation with all recognised Teaching Associations who are covered separately by the Schools Model Pay Policy. - 5.3.2.
+Unattached Teachers on Teachers Pay and Conditions who are covered separately by the Unattached Teachers Pay Policy, which has been developed by the Partneriaeth to comply with the requirements of the School Teachers Pay and Conditions (Wales) Document